Cheeseburger soup is rich and satisfying, with all the goodness of a loaded beefy cheeseburger (plus potatoes). Everyone loves it!

 - Have fun with garnishes!
 I’ve listed a few but here’s a few more ideas: sweet pickle relish, crispy fried onions, a swirl of BBQ sauce, additional cheese, fresh or pickled jalapeño slices, or whatever you like!

-- If you prefer, substitute ground turkey or chicken for the beef.
+- Substitute ground turkey or chicken for the beef.

-- For vegetarian soup, omit the beef.
+- Vegetarian soup: omit the beef.
 Substitute vegetable broth for the beef broth and add a can or two of black beans, rinsed and drained.
-It will be like these Black Bean Burgers in soup form.
+It will be like these black bean burgers in soup form.

-- To make keto cheeseburger soup , substitute cauliflower florets for the potatoes and use arrowroot to thicken instead of flour.
+- Keto cheeseburger soup: substitute cauliflower florets for the potatoes and use arrowroot to thicken instead of flour.
 Use a sugar-free ketchup and a keto-friendly flour.

 - Looking for a creamy soup with chicken instead of beef?
-Try Chile Relleno Soup with Chicken or Creamy Chicken Enchilada Soup with Noodles.
-You’ll love this Chicken Corn Chowder, too!
+Try chile relleno soup or creamy chicken enchilada soup with noodles.
+You’ll love this chicken corn chowder, too!

-Have leftovers?
-This cheesy potato soup will keep in the fridge for up to three days.
+Refrigerate: This cheesy potato soup will keep in the fridge for up to 3 days.
 It does not freeze well.

 - 1 lb. lean ground beef